atimpone/aws-foundation-journey/0-common/1-tenets.md

 # Tenets

-The following tenets or principles guide this collection of guides.
+The following tenets or principles help the team make decisions about this collection of guides.

 # 1. Customer self-service and scale.